 In the daguerreotype, Jabez Hogg can be seen timing the exposure with his pocket watch, having removed the lens cap which he holds in his other hand.
 Johnson Senior poses stiffly in an armchair, his hands tightly clenched as he tries not to move during the exposure which could last up to one minute.

 In 1977 this daguerreotype was sold at auction to a German private collector for what was then a world record price for a single photograph of £5,800.

-In 1983 it was bought by the recently opened National Museum of Photography, Film & Television (that’s us!) where it is now on permanent display – come and see it in our Kodak Gallery.
+In 1983 it was bought by this museum, or rather the National Museum of Photography, Film and Television, as we were then known.
+It is now on permanent display—come and see it in our Kodak Gallery.